How to Use Date Format in Bash [5 Examples]

 Date Formatting Options

-Apart from the examples in this article, you can achieve desired date format using the wide variety of format specifiers given in the table below:
+Apart from the examples in this article, you can achieve the desired date format using the wide variety of format specifiers given in the table below:

 Format Description Example code Sample Output